garyzhubc/nimble/UserManual/bookdown/coreRtableLong.md

-Basic R manipulation functions in NIMBLE.
+Table: (#tab:coreR) Basic R manipulation functions in NIMBLE.
 To find help in R for NIMBLE's version of a function, use the "nim" prefix and capitalize the next letter.
 E.g. `help(nimC)` for help with `c()`.

   Function        Comments (differences from R)